Collaborative causal inference on distributed data: Conclusion

 \section{Conclusion}

-The development of technologies for causal inference with the privacy preservation of distributed data has attracted considerable attention in recent years.
-To address this issue, we proposed DC-QE in this study, which enables causal inference from distributed data with privacy preservation.
-The proposed method preserves the privacy of private data by sharing only dimensionality-reduced intermediate representations, which are individually constructed by each party.
-Moreover, the proposed method can reduce both random errors and biases, whereas existing methods can only reduce random errors in the estimation of treatment effects.
-This was confirmed through our experiments.
+In this study, we proposed DC-QE, which enables causal inference from distributed data with privacy preservation.
+The proposed method preserves privacy of private data by sharing only dimensionality-reduced intermediate representations.
+Moreover, the proposed method can reduce both random errors and biases, whereas existing methods can only reduce random errors in estimating treatment effects.
+The proposed method exhibited good performance in our experiments.

 The proposed method is a highly flexible framework with applications in terms of data-sharing and estimation.
-Intermediate representations constructed from private data are readily shared, while maintaining privacy.
-Moreover, intermediate representations can be published for other researchers instead of private data.
-In the estimation, researchers can select methods, such as DC-QE(PSM) and DC-QE(IPW) according to their needs.
+Intermediate representations can be published for researchers instead of private data.
+In the estimation, researchers can select methods, such as DC-QE(PSM) and DC-QE(IPW), according to their needs.
 If the proposed method is widely known and used, a platform for publishing intermediate representations generated in studies as open data may be required.
-These published intermediate representations can then be used by many researchers to find causalities and accumulated as a knowledge base.

-We note that the proposed method is an application of machine learning methods to statistical causal inference.
-In the proposed method, various unsupervised or supervised learning methods are used to construct intermediate or collaborative representations.
+Many researchers can then use these published intermediate representations to find causalities and accumulate a knowledge base.
+Notably, the proposed method is an application of machine learning methods to statistical causal inference; hence, various unsupervised or supervised learning methods can be used to construct intermediate or collaborative representations.

 In future studies, we will investigate performance in cases where treatments and outcomes are categorical.
-Another direction for future study is to evaluate the performance of DC-QE using other propensity score methods, such as stratification, analysis of covariance, and doubly robust estimation.
+Another important direction for future study would be to extend the proposed method to address causal graphs.